apache/mynewt-site/docs/os/modules/testutil/tu_init.md

-## <font color="F2853F" style="font-size:24pt"> console_printf</font>
+## <font color="F2853F" style="font-size:24pt"> tu_init</font>

 ```no-highlight
 int tu_init(void)
 ```

-Initializes the test framework according to the contents of the tu_config struct.
+Initializes the test framework according to the contents of the `tu_config` struct.
 This function must be called before any tests are run.

 #### Arguments